strohs/webassembly-minesweeper/README.md

 3. start minesweeping

 ### Running (option 2)
 This option allows you to use your web-server of choice to host the game files.
-For example, could use busybox, instant python web server, Apache, NGINX etc...
-The caveat is that you must first configure the web-server to recognize the `application/wasm` MIME type (if it doesn't already).
-Once configured, copy all files from the [www/dist](./www/dist) to your web-server.
+For example, you could use busybox, instant python web server, Apache, NGINX etc...
+The caveat is that you must first configure the server to recognize the `application/wasm` MIME type (if it doesn't already).
+Once configured, copy all files from the [www/dist](./www/dist) to your web-server and point your browser to the index.html page to start the game.

 ### project directories
 * rust source code is in the [src](./src) directory